osucomm/mediamagnet/doc/api/items.md

 * description(string) - Used for channel_types that have explicit plain-text
   descriptions (RSS, Events, YouTube)
 * published_at(datetime) - The date this item was published
-* source_identifier(string) - An identifier used in the source system
 * assets(array of objects) - mime, url, and size for media assets (Instagram Photos/Videos, twitpic, RSS enclosures). **NOTE: YouTube videos are not assets as YouTube does not provide access to the source files**